coin-or/Osi/README.md

 Each solver interface is in a separate directory of Osi or distributed with the solver itself.

-Osi is written in C++ and is released as open source code under the [Eclipse Public License (EPL)](http://www.opensource.org/licenses/eclipse-1.0).
+Osi is written in C++ and is released as open source under the [Eclipse Public License 2.0](http://www.opensource.org/licenses/eclipse-2.0).

-It is available from the [COIN-OR initiative](http://www.coin-or.org/).
+It is distributed under the auspices of the [COIN-OR Foundation](https://www.coin-or.org)

 Within COIN-OR, Osi is used by [Cgl](https://www.github.com/coin-or/Cgl), [Cbc](https://www.github.com/coin-or/Cbc), and [Bcp](https://www.github.com/coin-or/Bcp), among others.

 The Osi website is https://github.com/coin-or/Osi.